Project-MONAI/model-zoo/models/breast_density_classification/docs/README.md

 ```

 # Execute training
-It is a work in progress and will be shared soon.
+It is a work in progress and will be shared in the next version soon.

 # Contributors
 This model is made available from Center for Augmented Intelligence in Imaging, Mayo Clinic Florida.
 For questions email Vikash Gupta (gupta.vikash@mayo.edu).